stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

     V.

-Dalton was frankly perplexed by Georgina&rsquo;s sudden message.
-He had had no word from the Clarendons since that stormy February evening when Alfred had declared him an outsider to his home; and he in turn had studiously refrained from communicating, even when he had longed to express sympathy after the doctor&rsquo;s summary ousting from office.
+Dalton was frankly perplexed by Georgina's sudden message.
+He had had no word from the Clarendons since that stormy February evening when Alfred had declared him an outsider to his home; and he in turn had studiously refrained from communicating, even when he had longed to express sympathy after the doctor's summary ousting from office.
 He had fought hard to frustrate the politicians and keep the appointive power, and was bitterly sorry to watch the unseating of a man who, despite recent estrangements, still represented to him the ultimate ideal of scientific competence.